alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 Finaly getting there.
 If you read the previous part (which I trust you to have done 🙂) you may wonder what is [React.forwardRef](https://reactjs.org/docs/react-api.html#reactforwardref) there for ?
 After all, it seems at first glance that we got all we need already.

 Well, not quite so.
-We are missing one problem: what if you want the `ref` you attached to a **React component** to go through the first **DOM element** it renders ?
+We are missing one problem: what if you want the `ref` you attached to a **React component** to go to the first **DOM element** it renders ?
 You cannot.
 As seen previously, the `ref` you attach to a **React component** will return the instance of this very component.

 Fortunately for us, React thought about this and offers us a simple solution: **React.forwardRef**.